Kazuki Tomono: 2021–2022 season: Four Continents silver

 Tomono's first Grand Prix assignment was initially the 2021 Cup of China, but following its cancellation, he was reassigned to the 2021 Gran Premio d'Italia in Turin.
 He placed sixth at the event.
 At his second assignment, the 2021 Rostelecom Cup, he placed first in the short program and fifth in the free to finish third overall, setting new personal bests in all segments of the competition.
 This was the third Grand Prix medal of his career.

 At the 2021–22 Japan Championships, Tomono finished in fifth place.
 He was named as second alternate for the Japanese Olympic team and sent to compete at the 2022 Four Continents Championships.

 Tomono finished second at Four Continents, setting new personal bests in all segments of the competition.

 Following injury-related withdrawals by national champion Yuzuru Hanyu and first alternate Kao Miura, Tomono was named to the Japanese team for the 2022 World Championships.
 As a result of the International Skating Union banning all Russian athletes due to their country's invasion of Ukraine and the absences of Hanyu and Nathan Chen due to injury, the World Championships men's field was considered more open than usual.

-A clean skate in the short program earned Tomono a new personal best and a small bronze medal for third place, sweeping the segment alongside fellow Japanese skaters Shoma Uno and Yuma Kagiyama.
+A clean skate in the short program earned Tomono a new personal best and a small bronze medal for third place; he was one of three Japanese skaters to sweep the segment, along with Shoma Uno and Yuma Kagiyama.
 In the free skate, Tomono made a number of errors, dropping to sixth place overall.
 Speaking afterwards, Tomono expressed gratitude for "this wonderful opportunity to skate at the end of the season" while also noting that he had "regrets that I couldn't put on my best in this performance.
 I didn't really feel pressured, it was more the lack of practice, and I realized that I am not yet ready to be on the podium, so I need to practice harder."